Alexis Serna

-Alexis Serna (born February 8, 1985) is a former placekicker and punter who played in the Canadian Football League from 2008 to 2010 for the Winnipeg Blue Bombers.
+Alexis Serna (born February 8, 1985) is an American former football placekicker who played in the Canadian Football League (CFL) from 2008 to 2010 with the Winnipeg Blue Bombers.
+He played college football for the Oregon State Beavers, where he won the Lou Groza Award in 2005.

+High school

 He graduated from A. B. Miller High School in Fontana, California.
-He was the starting placekicker and punter for the Oregon State University football team, the Oregon State Beavers, from 2004 to 2007.
-He won the 2005 Lou Groza Award which recognized him as the best placekicker in the United States.
-On June 3, 2008, Serna signed a contract with the Winnipeg Blue Bombers of the Canadian Football League and was the team's starting kicker, replacing Troy Westwood.
-On August 10, 2010, Serna was released by the Blue Bombers.

 College career

 2004 season

 Serna leads what has been described as a storybook college career, one that did not start out on the best foot.
 His first game as the starting kicker for Oregon State was a trial by fire.
 The Beavers opened the 2004 season visiting the reigning 2003 BCS national champions LSU Tigers in their famously raucous Tiger Stadium.
-The Beavers gave the highly favored Tigers a very close game, however Serna, then a walk-on redshirt freshman, became the focal point when he missed three extra point (PAT) attempts in a game the Beavers lost by one point, 22–21.
+The Beavers gave the heavily favored Tigers a very close game, however Serna, then a walk-on redshirt freshman, became the focal point when he missed three extra point (PAT) attempts in a game the Beavers lost by one point, 22–21.
 Complicating matters for Serna, the game ended in an exciting overtime period that hinged on him kicking a PAT to keep the Beavers in the game.
 When he missed, he immediately pulled off his own helmet and yelled in frustration.
 An Associated Press photographer caught the moment, and the resulting photo became well publicized by the sports media as a poignant symbol of the trials of kickers in a week where a number of other kickers also missed key kicks.

 After the heartbreaking loss and the surge in press coverage, Serna received hundreds of letters of support from people across the country.
 One of these letters came from 12-year-old Austan Pierce, a boy receiving cancer treatment from Sacred Heart Children's Hospital in Spokane, Washington.
 Serna was so moved by his words of encouragement that he wrote an "A" on his left thumb and a "P" on his right thumb before each game from then on, to remind him of Austan's words.
-Serna went on to complete 29 consecutive extra points and make 17 of 20 field goals in the remainder of the season, earning Pac-10 special teams Player of the Week twice and becoming a finalist for the 2004 Lou Groza Award in the process.
+Serna went on to complete 29 consecutive extra points and make 17 of 20 field goals in the remainder of the season, earning Pac-10 special teams Player of the Week twice and becoming a semi-finalist for the 2004 Lou Groza Award in the process.
 By the end of the season, the same media outlets that had commented on Serna's struggle as a kicker touted his subsequent success.
 He was also named to the College Football News Freshman All-American second team. and to The Sporting News Freshman All-American first team.